This class is "about" several things all at once.

 This class will have quizzes on Wednesday of weeks 2, 4, and 8.
 These quizzes will probably be twenty minutes long, and will probably take place during lab.

 There will be a midterm and a final exam in the course.
 The midterm will be during the lecture period on Wednesday, October 29th, in the sixth week of class.
 The quizzes and exams will be closed-note.
 No electronic devices, including calculators, phones, or mp3 players, will be permitted during the quizzes and exams.

 Before the final project, there will be two smaller projects with more constrained parameters.
 Unless otherwise specified, these projects will be due at 11 pm on the day specified in the schedule.

 - There are four milestones associated with your project (see below).
-The last milestone consists of a 5 page paper and demo.

 You will demonstrate your project in class and lab during the last week of the quarter (we’ll signup for times).
 Your project must be working by this point or everyone in the group will receive 0 points for the entire project.

 Each member of the group will be questioned, in person, about various aspects of the project and will be assigned individual grades based on their answers.

 Each member of the group will provide an assessment of every other member in the group.